Video shows comedian chase away burglar in Los Angeles

 “I worked my a– off to build this business so that I could stand on my own two feet and do something, a business that I know I’m good at, that I know I can help other people with,” Lobell said.

 On May 4, the alleged thief climbed a wall into Lobell’s yard and broke into the bus.
-Video shows a man carrying away bags of Lobell’s equipment.
+The video shows a man carrying away bags of Lobell’s equipment.

 “They stole my cameras.
 They stole my board.
 They stole my switcher.
 They stole my headphones.
 They stole my headphone amp, my memory cards … approximately about $25,000 of equipment,” the comedian said.